-1. No person who has been convicted of any crime involving sexual misconduct, or whose name appears on the central registry for any government registry for child abuse may work
+- 1. Precautionary Status: - A. No person who has been convicted of any crime involving sexual misconduct, or whose name appears on the central registry for child abuse may work with at-risk individuals.
+A person who has shown restoration through redemption, deliverance, and a proven lifestyle of faithfulness, may be a member of a church, however, such involvement should be limited to such a nature as to protect both themselves and others. - B. A person accused of misconduct shall show a spirit of humility and honesty to assist in resolving the allegations and reconciling differences.
+The accused will accept conditions for membership as recommended by the official board during the course of the investigation into allegations.

-- with minors or at-risk individuals.
-A person who has shown restoration through redemption, deliverance, and a proven life-style of faithfulness, may be a member of a church, however, such involvement should be limited to such a nature as to protect both themselves and others. - 2.
-A person accused of misconduct shall show a spirit of humility and honesty to assist in resolving the allegations and reconciling differences.
-The accused will accept conditions for membership as recommended by the official board during the course of the investigation into allegations. - B. Probationary Status: A person accused of misconduct, accompanied by a confession of guilt or substantiated by evidence, shall be placed on probation for a period of not less than one year.
+- 2. Probationary Status: A person accused of misconduct, accompanied by a confession of guilt or substantiated by evidence, shall be placed on probation for a period of not less than one year.
+A review of said probationary status shall be conducted: - A. After six months or - B. Upon the allegation being unsubstantiated, whichever should occur first.

-A review of said probationary status shall be conducted: - 1.
-After six months or - 2.
-Upon the allegation being unsubstantiated, whichever should occur first.
 A determination would then be made as to whether the probationary status would continue for the balance of the year or be withdrawn.
 The accused shall not hold any position in the church, or have voting privileges during the term of probation.
 During the term of probation, the accused shall show a spirit of humility, demonstrating repentance by attitude and conduct becoming of a believer.

-C. Recommended Restoration:
+3. Recommended Restoration:

-- 1. Restoration for a disciplined person shall be conducted at the discretion of the pastor or in the event a church is without a pastor, at the discretion of the official board. - 2.
-Restoration would should include, but not necessarily be limited to pastoral counseling and/or professional counseling, as each individual situation would determine.
+- A. Restoration for a disciplined person shall be conducted at the discretion of the pastor or in the event a church is without a pastor, at the discretion of the official board. - B. Restoration would include, but not necessarily be limited to pastoral counseling and/or professional counseling, as each individual situation would determine.